Case Study W Park St Stockton: Independent to Assisted Living, I Need to Sell My Stockton House Fast.

 - Medicare Sale Requirements

 Betty had many concerns but only two that mattered that day that I got called.
 1) she needed to sell her Stockton home fast or lose it to Medicare.
-2) She was concerned that her 28 year old Japanese Fire Bellied Salamander would go homeless.
+2) She was concerned that her 28 year old Japanese Fire Bellied Newt would go homeless.

-As for the first concern… she was at a cross roads, a transition that was not easy and a decision that was forced by Medicare.
+As for the first concern… she was at a cross roads, and transition that was not easy and a decision that was forced by Medicare.
 Either sell the house prior to moving into assisted living or the state would seize the asset.
 Her concern was that she was running out of time and the clock was ticking.
 She needed to provide proof that the house was sold and had a 4 day deadline.

 I assured her that I would contact Medicare and meet the deadline with the assistance of the Title Company.
 She did not want to lose the only asset that she had remaining as it was going to need to sustain her for the rest of her life.